 This exam will assess your knowledge, understanding and clinical decision-making abilities, who have reached the standard of someone entering their specialist training.

-There are two parts to this exam which will last for 2.5 hours each and you will have to take both exams on the same day.
-The cost of this exam is £525.
+The AKP, comprises of 2 exams, each lasting for 2.5 hours and you will have to take both exams on the same day.
+The cost of this exam is £540 (in UK).

 The question types will be a combination of best list/single best answer, extended matching questions, photographic material, data interpretation and case histories.